dutello/Discord-Faceit-Helper/README.md

 # Discord FACEIT Team Balancer Bot

-A Discord bot that automatically balances CS:GO teams for LAN parties based on live FACEIT ELO ratings.
+A Discord bot that automatically balances CS2 teams for LAN parties based on live FACEIT ELO ratings.
 Perfect for organizing fair 5v5 matches with your friends!

 ## Features